microsoft/appcenter-sdk-apple/README.md

 Before you begin, please make sure that the following prerequisites are met:

-* An iOS project that is set up in Xcode on macOS
+* An iOS project that is set up in Xcode on macOS version 10.12.
 * The minimum OS target supported by the Sonoma SDK is iOS 8.0 or later

 ## 2. Add Sonoma SDK modules